Ifycode-extension/gads-project-gallery-DOCS/contribution-guide/video-tutorials.md

 # Video tutorials

-## Editing the doc and gallery - video tutorial
+## Editing the documentation and gallery

 {% embed url="https://youtu.be/2X1FjFqIwIY" caption="" %}